Things To Do Alone in London: 21 Activities To Try on Your Own

 So, if you are ever wondering what to do alone in London?
 Then book one of the amazing street art tours in London.

 I have done two street art tours in London and loved them both.
-I learnt so much about street art in East London and even got to find about street art that was in plain sight.
+I learned so much about street art in East London and even got to find street art that was in plain sight.

 Tip: If you’re looking for more fun adventures in the East End, check out my guide on the best activities in East London.